Richard Brixel (1943 – 2019) was a Swedish sculptor working worldwide, born in Stockholm and living on Brixelgården.

 Art is thus an allegory.
 Nobody really knows who the storyteller is neither now nor later.
 It is possible that in this life the true narrator will always remain unknown to us, or only imagined or guessed as in a sketch.

-Every detail is important.
+Every detail was important.

 As if time and space give place for something inexplicable, maybe the angels.